 New Fargo City Hall Project

-A new City Hall is currently under construction to serve the residents of Fargo.
-Construction began on the 150,000 square-foot structure in August 2016, with an anticipated completion of Fall 2018.
+The new City Hall is completed and open to serve the residents of Fargo.
+Construction began on the 150,000 square-foot structure in August 2016, with the completion in September 2018.
 The structure is designed to house Fargo's municipal operations into the next century.
 It will be a welcome addition to the downtown skyline, as well as to the greater community's character and appeal.

 The project's architect is T.L.
 Stroh Architects, general contractor is Olaf Anderson, mechanical contractor is Robert Gibb & Sons and the electrical contractor is Sun Electric

-As construction progresses, a current video will be posted on the bottom of the home page on the City's website and all available videos will be archived for viewing.
+As the construction progressed, videos were posted on the bottom of the home page on the City's website and all available videos have been archived for viewing.
 Take a Vitual Tour of the New Fargo City Hall.

 For more information about the project (including the facility's featured highlights and floor distributions), read the Fargo City Hall Groundbreaking Handout.